-6 Tips to Break Through the Fear of Public Speaking
+6 Ways to Overcome Your Fear of Public Speaking

 You know that giving keynotes and putting on workshops at conferences are great ways for you to boost your credibility and generate new business.
 But if you're scared to death of public speaking, take comfort in this: You're definitely not alone.